-The UoC contracts the Conformity Assessment Body (CAB) who employs auditor(s) that conduct a conformity assessment (hereafter 'audit') of the UoC against the relevant Standard.
-The management requirements for CABs as well as auditor competency requirements are described in the CAR and assured through ASI-accreditation.
+The UoC contracts the CAB which employs auditor(s) that conduct a conformity assessment (hereafter 'audit') of the UoC against the relevant standard.
+The management requirements for CABs as well as auditor competency requirements are described in the CAR and assured through ASI accreditation.